 Build Up is collaborating with Global Communities to pilot the innovative use of technology and creative approaches in peacebuilding projects across Yemeni communities.
 Seven teams have been selected and are receiving accompaniment and support from Build Up for initiatives that incorporate participatory video making, digital games, and animated videos, among others.
 Three teams moved forward to receive support from GC in to pilot their projects.

 Build Peace Fellows

 The Build Peace Fellows program was developed by Build Up to pilot an innovation methodology for peacebuilders.
 Between 2016 and 2018, we have accompanied 12 fellows from 9 organizations in Myanmar, Colombia, Burundi, Bosnia and Herzegovina and Pakistan.
 The Build Peace Fellows programs were funded by PeaceNexus and Danmission.

 Other Innovation Accompaniment

 Civic Engagement in Cyprus

 Mahallae was a digital neighborhood for civic engagement developed by Cypriot civil society and innovators from the Euro-Mediterranean region.
-Mahallae was funded and implemented by UNDP-ACT, who engaged Build Up to advise and accompany the project since its inception until June 2015.
-Mahallae was later handed over to the University of Cyprus, who Build Up is currently advising on strategy and project management for the platform.
+Mahallae was funded and implemented by UNDP-ACT, who engaged Build Up to advise and accompany the project from its inception until June 2015.

 Digital Games to Prevent Violence